Peer-to-peer: Network neutrality

 Peer-to-peer applications present one of the core issues in the network neutrality controversy.
 Internet service providers (ISPs) have been known to throttle P2P file-sharing traffic due to its high-bandwidth usage.
 Compared to Web browsing, e-mail or many other uses of the internet, where data is only transferred in short intervals and relative small quantities, P2P file-sharing often consists of relatively heavy bandwidth usage due to ongoing file transfers and swarm/network coordination packets.
 In October 2007, Comcast, one of the largest broadband Internet providers in the United States, started blocking P2P applications such as BitTorrent.
 Their rationale was that P2P is mostly used to share illegal content, and their infrastructure is not designed for continuous, high-bandwidth traffic.

 Critics point out that P2P networking has legitimate legal uses, and that this is another way that large providers are trying to control use and content on the Internet, and direct people towards a client–server-based application architecture.
 The client–server model provides financial barriers-to-entry to small publishers and individuals, and can be less efficient for sharing large files.
 As a reaction to this bandwidth throttling, several P2P applications started implementing protocol obfuscation, such as the BitTorrent protocol encryption.
 Techniques for achieving "protocol obfuscation" involves removing otherwise easily identifiable properties of protocols, such as deterministic byte sequences and packet sizes, by making the data look as if it were random.
 The ISP's solution to the high bandwidth is P2P caching, where an ISP stores the part of files most accessed by P2P clients in order to save access to the Internet.

 Current research

 Researchers have used computer simulations to aid in understanding and evaluating the complex behaviors of individuals within the network.
 "Networking research often relies on simulation in order to test and evaluate new ideas.
 An important requirement of this process is that results must be reproducible so that other researchers can replicate, validate, and extend existing work."
 If the research cannot be reproduced, then the opportunity for further research is hindered.
 "Even though new simulators continue to be released, the research community tends towards only a handful of open-source simulators.
 The demand for features in simulators, as shown by our criteria and survey, is high.
 Therefore, the community should work together to get these features in open-source software.
 This would reduce the need for custom simulators, and hence increase repeatability and reputability of experiments."

+Popular simulators that were widely used in the past are NS2, OMNeT++, SimPy, NetLogo, PlanetLab, ProtoPeer, QTM, PeerSim, ONE, P2PStrmSim, PlanetSim, GNUSim, and Bharambe.

 Besides all the above stated facts, there has also been work done on ns-2 open source network simulators.
 One research issue related to free rider detection and punishment has been explored using ns-2 simulator here.